 The animal must have a performance status of either 0 or 1 on Day 0, according to the modified ECOG Performance Scheme.

 The Owner must have provided written, informed consent prior to enrolling in the study.

 Dogs that have received chemotherapy within 2 weeks of Day 0.

 Concurrent malignancy, or other serious systemic disorder incompatible with this study.

 Dogs that are on homeopathic/alternative therapies for OS.
 These treatments should be discontinued on Day -1.
 Supplements such as chondroitin sulphate, vitamins, essential fatty acids and glucosamine are permitted during the trial period.
 Pain medications such as opioids and NSAIDs are permitted at the discretion of the clinician, provided they were also administered prior to the development of metastases

-The study will cover all diagnostics (bloodwork, x-rays, etc) and treatments (oral drugs) associated with the osteosarcoma while your dog is enrolled in this study as well as the management of any study-related side effects up to a total of $4000.
+The study will cover all diagnostics (bloodwork, x-rays, etc) and treatments (oral and IV drugs) associated with the osteosarcoma while your dog is enrolled in this study as well as the management of any study-related side effects up to a total of $4000.
 This will cover treatment for approximately 4-6 months; after this point in time, if your dog is doing well and continues on therapy, costs for monitoring (bloodwork, x-rays) will not be covered, although the drugs (Apoquel/Ladarixin) will be provided at no cost.
 Except for the specific financial support described here, any tests or procedures unrelated to this study including treatment of conditions unrelated to the osteosarcoma are your responsibility.